• Skip to main content

 • Eggs - Eggs add structure and richness to your carrot banana muffins, as well as extra protein.

 • Applesauce - Adds moisture for a soft texture.
+We love making homemade applesauce in the fall and freezing it, great for baking and eating all year!

 • Maple Syrup - These are refined sugar-free muffins!
 Banana, apple, applesauce, raisins, and most importantly, real maple syrup are what sweeten the muffins.
+You could substitute honey or brown sugar for the maple syrup.

 • Coconut Oil - Provides a healthier fat for the muffins to give them the best texture.
+You could also use melted butter.

 • Orange Juice - Orange juice brings flavor, sweetness and a touch of acid, balancing the warm spices.

 • Carrots, Apples, Banana - Here's where you can feel good about eating these muffins for breakfast!
-These are fruit and vegetable muffins!
+These are healthy fruit and vegetable muffins!
 Apple banana carrot muffins are full of the good stuff, perfect for a healthy snack or a great lunchbox addition!

-• Vanilla Extract
+• Vanilla Extract - Adds rich delicious flavor!

 Step-By-Step Instructions